miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

 mkdir /home/ubuntu/elk/logstash/input
 ```

 The followind YAML file is used by Docker Compose.
-As with `docker_install.sh`, this `docker-compose.yml` file is available in the `elk` folder in the Github repo
+As with `docker_install.sh`, this `docker-compose.yml` file is available in the `elastic` folder in the Github repo:
 ```yaml
 version: '2'
 services: